Intuit Global Privacy Statement

 The Intuit Platform and your information

 When we say “platform” we mean that when you choose to share data with us, or bring over information from third parties (like a bank or loan provider), we use that data together, not just within the individual offering(s) you’re using.
-This means your bookkeeping details from QuickBooks, budgets from Mint, and recommendations from Credit Karma all live together.
+This means that, for example, your bookkeeping details from QuickBooks, budgets from Mint, contact and purchase history details from Mailchimp, and recommendations from Credit Karma all live together.

-The personal information we use in this centralized way is all the information that Intuit knows about you.
-It includes your credentials; your name and contact details; payment information; information about your activities, your interests and preferences; insights about your finances or your business; the content you place in our Platform; and information we have collected about you from third-party sources.
+The personal information we use in this centralized way is all the information that Intuit knows about you, either because you are an end user of our services or a customer contact (like a subscriber to a customer's email list) whose personal information has been included in the Intuit Platform.
+It includes information such as your credentials; your name and contact details; payment information; information about your activities, behavior, your interests and preferences (including purchase history with Intuit or if you're a customer contact, our customers); insights about your finances, business or preferences or your contacts; the content you or others place about you in our Platform; and information we have collected about you from third-party sources.

 Organizational account information